Vonage/vbc-developer/getting-started/authentication.md

 ---
 title: Authentication
-meta_title: Authentcating to the Vonage Business Cloud APIs
+description: Authentcating to the Vonage Business Cloud APIs
-navigation_weight: 2
+navigation_weight: 5
 ---

 #  Authenticating to the Vonage Business Cloud APIs